activist-org/activist/STYLEGUIDE.md

 ></element>
 ```

+> [!NOTE]
+> Put the aria label as the last attribute on any given element so it's easy to see if it's missing (`aria-label` for as an HTML attribute and `ariaLabel` as a component prop)

 Please see the [Vue.js style guide](https://vuejs.org/style-guide) for general suggestions on how to write Vue files.

 ### Page Routing